Horizontal-org/Tella-website/docs/FAQ.md

 :::

 ### Is Tella available on F-Droid? {#is-tella-available-on-f-droid}
-Yes, we published a version of Tella Android [on F-Droid](https://f-droid.org/en/packages/org.hzontal.tellaFOSS/), which we call Tella-FOSS.
-On this version, not all features are available.
-For details about which features are available for the F-Droid version of tella, see [what features are available on each platform](/features) and our [release notes page](/releases).
+Yes, we publish a version of Tella Android [on F-Droid](https://f-droid.org/en/packages/org.hzontal.tellaFOSS/), which we call Tella FOSS.
+Tella FOSS does not support all features available on Tella Android.
+For details about which features are available on Tella FOSS, see [what features are available on each platform](/features) and our [release notes page](/releases).

-This version is fully open source, which means that all code of Tella and the code of all libraries that Tella uses are fully free and open source.
-This version does not contain any trackers, not even the ones which help us detect bugs and crashes on Android.
+All code, libraries, and dependencies in Tella FOSS are entirely Free and Open Source Software (FOSS).
+Tella FOSS also does not contain any tracker, not even those that help us detect bugs and crashes.

 ### Is Tella available on iOS? {#is-tella-available-on-ios}